Zaeem20/webeye/README.md

 ```

 ## Custom Things
-You can also scan specific ports Iterable type args can also be added...</br>
+You can also scan specific ports, Iterable type args can also be added...</br>

 ```py
 webeye.scan('google.com', [21,80,443])